iSynthetica/primex-v2/wp-content/plugins/woo-discount-rules/readme.txt

 * Dutch Translation - [@mvdburg1971](https://profiles.wordpress.org/mvdburg1971) - Michael van der Burg

 == Changelog ==

+= 1.9.3 - 29/01/20 =
+* Fix - Disabled default free shipping even when the rule is disabled.
+* Fix - Wrong strikeout on quantity update in product page.
+* Fix - Dynamic coupon name with different language (Arabic) is not saved correctly in cart rule.
+* Fix - Calculating wrong discount for category based rule in cart while having tax settings(displays incl tax in cart).
+* Improvement - Refresh the cart on coupon applied when force refresh option is enabled.
+* Improvement - Apply biggest discount when an item has BOGO rule.
+* Improvement - Increased the free limit to 6.
+* Improvement - Sample rules while activate the plugin.
+* Improvement - Hints for user friendly.

 = 1.9.2 - 07/01/20 =
 * Fix - Disable discount rules coupon will work option doesn't works for cart rules.